About House Rabbit Society

 The website contains numerous articles pertaining to nearly every aspect of rabbit care, behavior and health, along with back issues of the House Rabbit Journal and links to House Rabbit Society chapters (on our home page).

-House Rabbit Society has a monthly email newsletter that you can subscribe through the signup on our home page.
+House Rabbit Society has a monthly email newsletter – sign up on our home page.